Some Enchanted Evening (The Simpsons): Plot

-Marge is depressed that Homer, Bart, Lisa, & even Maggie takes her for granted, and phones Dr. Marvin Monroe's call-in therapy radio slot.
+Marge is depressed that Homer, Bart, Lisa, and even Maggie take her for granted.
+Marge phones Dr. Marvin Monroe's call-in therapy radio slot.
 Listening to the call at work, Homer feels bad when Marge reveals his name on the radio.
 After work, he visits Moe's Tavern, where Moe advises him to give Marge a rose and a box of chocolates.
 Marge's mood softens and Homer invites her to go dancing, dine at a fancy restaurant, and spend the night at a motel.

 Marge and Homer hire Ms. Botz through a babysitting service to watch the kids, after the receptionist originally rejected Marge's request and then Homer called the service himself using the surname Sampson.
 Botz puts Maggie to bed while Bart and Lisa watch The Happy Little Elves.
 After Bart changes the television to America's Most Armed and Dangerous, Bart and Lisa scream in horror when they realize that Botz is a wanted burglar, dubbed the 'Babysitter Bandit'.
 Realizing her cover is blown, she prevents them from escaping and calling for help.
 Botz ties up the kids (and gags Bart's mouth with tape) and packs the family's possessions into her suitcases.
 Maggie wakes up, goes downstairs and finds Bart and Lisa; they try to get her attention, but she focuses on the Happy Little Elves.
 As the video ends, Maggie attempts to watch it again, and Lisa tells her she can if she unties her and Bart.
 While Ms. Botz is still cleaning up, she sees that Maggie is out of her crib.
 Bart lures Ms. Botz into his room, and knocks her out with a baseball bat.

 Realizing Botz cut the telephone line, the kids go to a local phone booth and call the producers of America's Most Armed and Dangerous.
 When Marge and Homer are unable to reach Ms. Botz by phone, they return home early to find her bound and gagged.
 Unaware she is a wanted criminal, Homer and Marge free her and pay her handsomely.
 She flees just as the kids arrive with the police and news reporters.
 Homer, thinking this is one of their naughty tricks, quickly grabs Bart, saying how he and Marge had untied her.
 However, reporters tell him that Ms. Botz is a wanted criminal.
 Realizing his blunder, he lies to the media, and thinking all that hard work was for nothing, Homer is embarrassed.
 When a television newscast identifies him as a 'local boob', Marge assures him he must be doing something right if he raised three children who can hogtie a stranger, making Homer feel better.